Hubcap: History

 When pressed steel wheels became common by the 1940s, these were often painted the same color as the car body.
 Hubcaps expanded in size to cover the lug nuts that were used to mount these steel wheels.
 They then serve to protect the lug nuts or wheel bolts from rust and corrosion that could make them hard to remove when it was necessary to change the wheel to repair a tire.

 An option on some cars was a chrome-plated trim ring that clipped onto the outer rim of the wheel, in addition to the center hubcap.
 The full wheel cover became popular that covered the entire wheel.
-These became increasingly decorative in styles and were typically made from chrome-plated or stainless steel.
-Basic automobiles came standard with simple, unadorned, and inexpensive hubcaps were called "poverty caps" or "dog dish caps" due to their size and shape.
+These became increasingly decorative in style and were typically made from chrome-plated or stainless steel.
+Basic automobiles came standard with simple, unadorned, and inexpensive hubcaps called "poverty caps" or "dog dish caps" due to their size and shape.
 Various optional full wheel covers of various designs were optional or were standard equipment on higher trim models.
 Metal hubcaps also offer an audible warning should a wheel nut work its way off.
 During the 1960s and 1970s, automakers also offered stainless steel spoke full wheel covers that simulated the look of traditional, and more costly, wire-spoke wheels.

 Specialty wheels of magnesium or aluminum alloy had come onto the market, and wheel covers were a cheap means of imitating their styling.
 Plastic wheel covers (known in the UK as wheel trims) appeared in the 1970s and became mainstream in the 1980s.
-The first domestic automobile to use a full plastic wheel cover was the Chevy Monza that featured a "wind blade" design and came in several colors.
+The first domestic automobile to use a full plastic wheel cover was the Chevy Monza which featured a "wind blade" design and came in several colors.

 The variety and number of hubcaps available as original equipment have increased.
 Plastic has now largely replaced steel as the primary material for manufacturing hubcaps and trims, and where steel wheels are still used, the wheels are now generally painted black so the wheel is less visible through cutouts in the wheel trim.
 On modern automobiles, full-wheel hubcaps are most commonly seen on budget models and base trim levels, while upscale and performance-oriented models use alloy wheels.
 Even modern aluminum alloy wheels generally use small removable center caps, similar in size to the earliest hubcaps.
 The variety of wheel trims on any particular car has expanded significantly, for example, a 2003 BMW Z3 had 23 different wheel options.